 Residential Life offers students multiple opportunities to engage with the University by living right on campus.
 Residential facilities house approximately 1400 students in a diverse living atmosphere and provide support, resources, and programming not only to help those students succeed in their classes but to have a well-rounded experience at UMKC.

 The Office of Student Involvement provides comprehensive co-curricular activities and programs designed to engage all students with the university and with our urban community.
-OSI advises nearly 300 student organizations and supports opportunities for students to participate in leadership development, fraternity and sorority affairs, the Activity and Program Council, Communiversity, Student Government, LGBTQIA services, and community service.
+OSI advises nearly 300 student organizations and supports opportunities for students to participate in leadership development, fraternity and sorority affairs, the Union Programming Board, Communiversity, Student Government, LGBTQIA Programs & Services, and community service initiatives and programs.

 The Center offers students and its members an array of personal fitness options, including aerobics classes, fitness center, 25-yard indoor/outdoor swimming pool, steam and sauna rooms, bicycle check-out, kinesis equipment, intramural sports, bod pod body mass indexing system, racquetball and squash ball courts, eighth-mile indoor track, outdoor track, five basketball courts, and outdoor soccer/recreational stadium.
 The Center also operates an annex at the Hospital Hill campus.

-Please click here to download the Student Union 2011-2012 Annual Report.
+Please click here to download the Student Union Operations 2012-2013 Annual Report.

 In support of this mission, the Women's Center provides a number of educational programs on campus and in the community to raise awareness of women's and gender issues.
 The Center also manages a grant from the Department of Justice for UMKC's Violence Prevention and Response Project by offering victim support services, advocacy, training, education, and outreach.
 The UMKC Women’s Center was founded in 1971 and is one of the oldest campus women’s centers in the United States.